 De Novo 510(k).
 If a previously unclassified new medical device does not qualify for the 510(k) pre-market notification process because there is no predicate device to which it is substantially equivalent, and if the device may be adequately regulated through general controls or special controls, the device may be eligible for de novo classification through what is called the de novo review process.
-In order to use the de novo review process, a company must receive a letter from the FDA stating that, because the device has been found not substantially equivalent to a legally marketed Class I or II medical device or to a Class III device marketed prior to May 28, 1976 for which the FDA has not required the submission of a PMA application, it has been placed into Class I or II based on the device's moderate or low risk profile which meets the definition of a Class I or Class II medical device.
+In order to use the de novo review process, a company must receive a letter from the FDA stating that, because the device has been found not substantially equivalent to a legally marketed Class I or II medical device or to a Class III device marketed prior to May 28, 1976 for which the FDA has not required the submission of a PMA application, it has been placed into Class II.
+After receiving this letter, we, within 30 days, must submit to the FDA a request for a risk based down classification device from Class III to Class I or II based on the device's moderate or low risk profile which meets the definition of a Class I or Class I medical device.
 The FDA then has 60 days in which to decide whether to down classify the device.
 If the FDA agrees that a lower classification is warranted, it will issue a new regulation describing the device type and, for a Class II device, publish a Special Controls guidance document.
 The Special Controls guidance document specifies the scope of the device type and the recommendations for submission of subsequent devices for the same intended use.
 If a product is classified as Class II through the de novo review process, then that device may serve as a predicate device for subsequent 510(k) pre-market notifications.